Augustine Washington: Early and family life

-When Washington came of age (and into his inheritance) in 1715, he married Jane Butler, another orphan, who had inherited about 640 acre from her father, Caleb Butler.
+When Washington came of age and into his inheritance in 1715, he married Jane Butler, another orphan, who had inherited about 640 acre from her father, Caleb Butler.
 The young couple settled on the Bridges Creek property and had four children, only two of whom (Lawrence and Augustine Jr.) lived to adulthood.
-After Jane's death in November 1728 or 1729, Washington married Mary Ball in 1731, and the couple had five children who survived to adulthood — George, Betty, Samuel, Charles, and John Augustine — and a daughter named Mildred who died in infancy.
+After Jane Butler's death in November 1728 or 1729, Washington married Mary Ball in 1731, and the couple had five children who survived to adulthood – George, Betty, Samuel, Charles, and John Augustine – and a daughter named Mildred who died in infancy.

 Career

-When he reached legal age in 1715, Augustine Washington inherited about 1000 acre on Bridges Creek in Westmoreland County; his sister Mildred inherited what was called the Little Hunting Creek property; they both inherited slaves.
+When he reached legal age in 1715, Augustine Washington inherited about 1000 acre on Bridges Creek in Westmoreland County; his sister Mildred inherited what was called the Little Hunting Creek property; they both inherited enslaved people.
 In 1718, Washington purchased land on Pope's Creek, adjoining his property on Bridges Creek, and set about establishing himself.
-Between 1723 and 1735 he hired a local contractor to build a house, which was probably completed about 1726 despite the contractors death (later called Wakefield).
+Between 1723 and 1735, he hired a local contractor to build a house, which was probably completed about 1726 despite the contractor's death (later called Wakefield).
 In the same year, Washington purchased the Little Hunting Creek property from his sister Mildred.

 In 1725, Augustine Washington entered into an agreement with the Principio Company of England to start an iron works on Accokeek Creek in Stafford County, and he also owned a stake in their Maryland ironworks.
 In 1735, the family moved to the Little Hunting Creek property, which was closer to the Accokeek Furnace.

 In 1738, Augustine Washington purchased the 150-acre Strother property across the Rappahannock River (now known as Ferry Farm) and moved the family there at the end of that same year.

-Augustine Washington was active in the Anglican Church, the local militia and politics.
+Augustine Washington was active in the Anglican Church, the local militia, and politics.
 He took the oath as justice of the peace for the Westmoreland county court in July 1716, and served as county sheriff.